-As of 31 December 2020, total death toll from coronavirus in the Philippines is 9,244 (John Hopkins University).
-Compare this with mortality in 2010 due to pneumonia which is 45,591 and 22,877 for chronic lower respiratory diseases (DOH).
-These numbers show the disproportionate attention and fear everyone including the government is paying the pandemic.
+As of 31 December 2020, total death toll from coronavirus in the Philippines was 9,244 (Johns Hopkins University).
+Compare this with mortality in 2010 due to pneumonia which was 45,591 and 22,877 for chronic lower respiratory diseases (DOH).
+These numbers show the disproportionate attention and fear everyone, including the government, is paying the pandemic.